Colon cancer: Symptoms, Causes, Risk factors

 • Age – almost nine in 10 cases of bowel cancer occur in people aged 60 or over.

-• Diet – a diet high in red or processed meats and low in fibre can increase your risk.
+• Diet – a typical western-style diet that is low in fibre, high in fat, calories and red or processed meats can increase your risk.

 • Weight – bowel cancer is more common in people who are overweight or obese.